TechnologyMasters/functions.events/README.md

 ### Local Development

-To run locally, start by installing `Docker` & `Docker Compose`, then follow these steps to generate an SSL certificate for local usage:
+To run locally, start by generating an SSL certificate for local usage:

 ```bash
 cd ssl